brunsviga13rk/thesis/src/intro.typ

 )

 // Willgodt Theophil Odhner
-Between the years 1868 and 1869 the swedish engineer Willgodt Theophil Odhner emigrated to russia where he was hired by Ludvig Nobel to work at an arms factory.
+Between the years 1868 and 1869 the Swedish engineer Willgodt Theophil Odhner immigrated to Russia where he was hired by Ludvig Nobel to work at an arms factory.
 His responsibility volved around fixing the Arithmometers invented by Charles Xavier Thomas half a century ago.
 In the early 1870s Odhner planed to improve family fortunes by selling said machines.
-For this purpose he partnered with Karl Königsberger, a german merchant.
-Karl filed multiple patents in germany in the year 1878.
+For this purpose he partnered with Karl Königsberger, a German merchant.
+Karl filed multiple patents in Germany in the year 1878.
-The patent for Odhners was eventually bought by the german sewing machine firm @GNC. in 1892.
-Through the modernisation of administration and office buildings at the end of the 19th century due to a growing population and economy the need for more efficient calculations through the use of machines was rising in germany.
+The patent for Odhners was eventually bought by the German sewing machine firm @GNC. in 1892.
+Through the modernization of administration and office buildings at the end of the 19th century due to a growing population and economy the need for more efficient calculations through the use of machines was rising in Germany.
-Already in july of 1892 engineer and head of @GNC Franz Trinks presented the machine built using the patents bought from Königsberger as "Brunsviga".
+Already in July 1892 engineer and head of @GNC Franz Trinks presented the machine built using the patents bought from Königsberger as "Brunsviga".
 @Smithsonian_Odhner-Arithmometer
 #cite(<Faulstich_1992>, supplement: "pp. 3-4")